Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Methods and Materials

 \subsection{Numerical estimation of the analytical expressions}

 The analytical expression for the \ac{ics} sensitivity image (\ref{eq:sens2}) was estimated via numerical \ac{mc} integration.
 Sample points not fulfilling the event selection criteria described above (e.g. events outside the employed energy windows) did not contribute to the estimated integrals.
+All reconstructions were performed on a $2$x AMD EPYC~$7552$~@~$2.20$~GHz ($2\times 48$~cores) CPU.

-The attenuation coefficients in the models were obtained by using linear interpolation over the XCOM photon cross section database of the \ac{nist} \cite{BERGER2010}, assuming the same LYSO composition and density ($7.36~\textrm{g}\cdot \textrm{cm}^{-3}$) as defined in the materials database of \textsc{GATE} version 9.2.
+The attenuation coefficients in the models were obtained by using linear interpolation over the XCOM photon cross section database of the \ac{nist} \cite{BERGER2010}, assuming the same LYSO composition and density (see Table \ref{tab:materials}) as defined in the materials database of \textsc{GATE} version 9.2.